Flooding Alerts

 When the Cocker Beck gauge goes above 0.6m start putting on your first level of flood defences.
 While it has never flooded when the Beck just reaches 0.6m, the beck could go higher (due to past or future rainfall in the catchment area) so use this as a trigger to do something to protect your property.

-Below are a series of links to provide information in the event of a likely flood.
-We plan to develop this into a dashboard to show all info on one page.
+Below are a series of links to provide information in the event of a likely flood:

 Weather Forecasts